plaut/plaut.github.io/fisheye_tutorial/index.md

 Now, why do we expect a neural network to predict the 3D position of objects from an image that is 2D?
 Where is the 3D information coming from?
 The answer is that an image from a camera is not just any 2D array of pixels.
 It is created from a 3D scene using the perspective projection.

 One of the properties of the perspective projection is that objects become smaller as they move farther away from the camera and larger as they move closer to the camera.
-The ratio between the 3D size of the object and its 2D size in the image, known as the magnification, is equal to the focal length divided by the distance along the optical axis \$Z\$, referred to as the depth:
+The ratio between the 3D size of the object and its 2D size in the image, known as the magnification, is equal to the focal length divided by the depth:
 \$\$\\frac{\\Delta u}{\\Delta X}=\\frac{\\Delta v}{\\Delta Y}=\\frac{f}{Z}\$\$
 This is easy to derive directly from the projection equation.

 Detecting a 2D bounding box around the object is not a difficult task for a CNN, and the focal length is assumed to be known.
 The unknowns in this equation are the 3D size of the object and its depth.
-Thus, there is an ambiguity between objects that are small and near the camera and objects that are large and distant from the camera.
+Thus, there is an ambiguity between objects that are small and near the camera and objects that are large and distant from the camera, where the distance is measured along the \$z\$ axis.

 If we are trying to detect objects that can come in any size without any correlation between their 3D size and what they look like (e.g., clouds in the sky), it might not be possible to break this ambiguity.
 But if we are trying to detect objects of categories that have characteristic dimensions, such as cars, then it is possible to train a CNN to predict the 3D size from what the object looks like in the image.